-- Ensure that the blade on the saw is suitable for the job in hand.
-"Standard" blades are fitted to the three Guild saws as follows: a) 18" Hammer: 19 mm (3/4") x 1.3 tpi (teeth per inch) b) New 14" Jet: 12 mm (1/2") x 3 tpi c) Older 14" Jet: 10 mm (3/8") x 4 tpi - Re-sawing wide boards requires a wide blade with few teeth and large gullets to remove sawdust rapidly (e.g. 19 mm blade).
-Sawing thin material requires a blade with many teeth (aim for three teeth in contact with the wood).
-For small diameter cuts, a narrow blade must be used to follow the curve (e.g. 10 mm blade).
-A table of blade widths for particular diameters is posted on the 14" Jet bandsaw. - 2.
+- 1. Ensure that the blade on the saw you plan to use is suitable for the job in hand.
+"Standard" blades are fitted to the three Guild saws as follows: - a.
+20" Wadkin: 19 mm (3/4") x 1.3 tpi (teeth per inch). - b.
+Laguna 14" #1: 12 mm (1/2") x 3 tpi - c.
+Laguna 14" #2: 10 mm (3/8") x 4 tpi - 2.
+Re-sawing wide boards requires a wide blade with few teeth and large gullets to remove sawdust rapidly (e.g. Wadkin with a 19 mm x 3 tpi Check with the Timber Team).
+The Laguna #1 (1/2" blade) is suitable for general purpose cutting of material 100-150 mm wide or gradual curves.
+The Laguna #2 (10 mm blade) is suitable for thinner material (3 teeth in contact with the wood) and for tighter curves. - 3.
 Ensure that the base of any stock you wish to saw is flat on the bottom.
-Sawing pieces which may rock or twist is dangerous to the operator and may damage the saw. - 3.
+Sawing pieces which may rock or twist is dangerous to the operator and may damage the saw. - 4.
 Cutting circles (such as turning blanks) is best done using a jig.
-A circle cutting jig is available for the 14" Jet band saws. - 4.
+A circle cutting jig is available for the 14" Laguna saws. - 5.
 Do not use excessive force to push timber too hard or fast.
 Pushing too fast will cause the blade to overheat and blunt it more rapidly.
-The best quality cuts are produced with a combination of a sharp blade, properly set guides and a slow rate of feed. - 5.
+The best quality cuts are produced with a combination of a sharp blade, properly set guides and a slow rate of feed. - 6.
 If the wood is hard to push, if you smell burning, if the blade begins to 'oscillate' or it starts to 'scream', stop the saw and determine what is causing the problem.
 The blade may be blunt or cracked or the tension may not be correct.
-If the blade needs to be changed, ask for help to do so until you are familiar with this operation. - 6.
+If the blade needs to be changed, ask for help to do so until you are familiar with this operation. - 7.
 Keep your hands well clear of the moving blade.
-Always have a push-stick handy for pushing the end of a board past the blade. - 7.
-When cross-cutting timber, use the mitre gauge bar whenever possible for better control of the timber. - 8.
+Always have a push-stick handy for pushing the end of a board past the blade. - 8.
+When cross-cutting timber, use the mitre gauge bar whenever possible for better control. - 9.
 When ripping timber, use the fence whenever possible for better control of the timber.
-When ripping (re-sawing) wide boards, a second push stick, or preferably a fixed feather-board should be used to hold the board against the fence. - 9.
+When ripping (re-sawing) wide boards, a second push stick, or preferably a fixed feather-board should be used to hold the board against the fence. - 10.
 Do not back the stock away from the blade while sawing.
-Stop the saw before clearing stock that has become bound in the saw. - 10.
+Stop the saw before clearing stock that has become bound in the saw. - 11.
 Do not leave the saw running unattended.
 Turn the power off and make sure the machine has stopped running before leaving the area.